tsinghua-fib-lab/ACL24-EconAgent/README.md

-# Large Language Model-Empowered Agents for Simulating Macroeconomic Activities
+# EconAgent: Large Language Model-Empowered Agents for Simulating Macroeconomic Activities
+Official implementation of this ACL 2024 paper.

-The implementation of macroeconomic simulation is based on [Foundation](https://github.com/MaciejMacko/ai-economist), An Economic Simulation Framework, which is announced by this paper:
+It's based on [Foundation](https://github.com/MaciejMacko/ai-economist), An Economic Simulation Framework, which is announced by this paper:

 Zheng, Stephan, et al. "The ai economist: Improving equality and productivity with ai-driven tax policies." arXiv preprint arXiv:2004.13332 (2020).